-Housed within the College of Sciences, the Department of Psychology has an active and scholarly faculty with broad educational backgrounds and research interests.
+Housed within the College of Liberal Arts and Sciences, the Department of Psychology has an active and scholarly faculty with broad educational backgrounds and research interests.
 All full-time, tenure-track members of the department hold doctoral degrees from well-respected graduate programs across the country.
-There are over 400 undergraduate psychology majors and approximately 50 graduate students.
+There are approximately 400 undergraduate psychology majors and 50 graduate students.

 At Eastern, psychology is treated as a natural science, a social science, and a profession.
 The undergraduate curriculum in the Department of Psychology is designed to prepare students for graduate studies, careers, and lifelong learning.
 At the core of the curriculum is a set of carefully selected required courses that enable students to master basic psychological principles, theories, scientific methods, and application.
 Students fulfill their departmental graduation requirements by taking the required core courses, choosing courses within several content areas, and taking other electives.